 About Shepherds Pie from Leftover Pot Roast:

 There’s something about Shepherds Pie that’s so comforting.
 I think it’s the mashed potatoes.
 Well, that, and the fact that any Shepherd’s Pie is kind of just down-home comfort food, filling, delish and easy to make.
-And while most recipes are made from ground beef, like my Shepherds Pie already on my site, this one is made from leftover pot roast (you might have guessed that already, lol!)
+And while most recipes are made from ground beef or lamb, like my Shepherds Pie already on my site, this one is made from leftover pot roast (you might have guessed that already, lol!)
 I made this Shepherd’s Pie from some beef leftover from That Old Lipton Onion Soup Pot Roast, but just about any leftover pot roast will make a stellar Shepherd’s Pie.
 I do have a few other Pot Roast recipes on my site, too; check my main menu for Beef Meals & Entrees if you’re looking for options.

 Part of what makes a Shepherd Pie made from leftover pot roast and gravy (and I show you how to make the gravy or more gravy if you need it, in the recipe) is not just how the gravy coats all the beef and veggies, kind of like a pot pie, but how it also bubbles up around the edges of the pan and kind of melds with the bottom portion of the mashed potato topping.
 It’s just divine!
 This is one of those want to lick your plate clean kind of meals!